shoogalmmr/RobotDash/README.md

 1- Open your browser and go to (http://localhost/phpmyadmin.)

-2- Create a new database, e.g., robot_control.
+2- Create a new database, e.g., MovableDB.

 3- Import the provided SQL structure: